What is Project Cost Management?

 Cost control involves measuring variances from the cost baseline and implementing corrective actions to minimize costs.
 Procedures are applied to monitor expenditures and performance against the progress of a project.

 Recording all changes to the cost baseline is crucial, along with continuously forecasting expected final costs.
-Furthermore, when actual cost information becomes available, an essential aspect of cost control is explaining the cause of the variance from the cost baseline.
+Furthermore, when actual cost information becomes available, an essential aspect of project cost control is explaining the cause of the variance from the cost baseline.
 Thus, this analysis informs necessary corrective actions to prevent cost overruns.

 The figure below illustrates a process map for project performance measurement.
 Project teams should run this process in a continuous improvement cycle until project completion: